Page 12 – Was the Qur’an copied from the Bible?

-To end this speculation, let’s demonstrate through 3 different categories why the Qur’an could not have been copied from the Bible:
+To put this speculation to rest, let’s explore three key reasons why the Qur’an couldn’t have been copied from the Bible:

 Muhammad (pbuh) was born in Mecca (570-632); he could not write nor read and spoke only Arabic.

-It wasn’t until the 8th century (around 300 years after the passing of Muhammad (PBUH)) that the first partial translations of the Bible into Arabic were attempted by Syriac-speaking Christians.
-Then, in the 10th century, Saadia Gaon partially translated the Hebrew Bible into Arabic.
-It was only in the 17th century that Sergius Risi, a Catholic Archbishop of Damascus, supervised the translation of the entire Bible (the Old and New Testaments) into Arabic
+It wasn’t until the 8th century (around 300 years after the passing of Prophet Muhammad (pbuh)) that the first partial translations of the Bible into Arabic were attempted by Syriac-speaking Christians.
+Then, in the 10th century, Saadia Gaon also partially translated the Hebrew Bible into Arabic.
+It was only in the 17th century that Sergius Risi, a Catholic Archbishop of Damascus, supervised the translation of the entire Bible (the Old and New Testaments) into Arabic.

-How could Muhammad (pbuh), who was illiterate and only spoke Arabic, have copied anything from the Bible?
+So, how could Muhammad (pbuh), who was illiterate and only spoke Arabic, could have copied anything from the Bible?

-Category 2: The Contradiction between the Qur’an and the Bible:
+Category 2: A Comparative Study of the Qur’an and the Bible:

-Let us examine a couple of stories that appeared in the Bible and the Qur’an to see if they match while remaining mindful that the source is the same “God.”
+Let’s take a look at a few stories that appear in both the Bible and the Qur’an to see how they compare, keeping in mind that the source is the same “God”.

 The Bible tells of a universal flood during the time of the prophet Noah (pbuh) in the Book of Genesis, Chapter # 7: “Every living thing that moved on the earth perished, birds, livestock, wild animals, all the creatures that swarm over the earth, and all mankind.
 Everything on dry land that had the breath of life in its nostrils died”.